👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 What kind of support can I expect?

-Can I share this membership?
+Can I share my course login?

 All materials are copyrighted and should not be shared and distributed outside of this program.
 This includes any downloadable documents, shared documents, trainings, or login information.
 This program provides a paid service which requires a separate membership for each person who wants to access program features.
 The exception would include any data sheets that are designed to be reproduced and share with your staff or parents; those you can print and reuse as needed.